 What is it and where does it come from?

-Creatine Ethyl Ester HCL (CEE) is creatine monohydrate with an ester attached.
+Arginine Ethyl Ester HCL (AEE) is an arginine amino acid with an ester attached.
 Esters are organic compounds that are formed by esterification – the reaction of carboxylic acid and alcohols.
+Arginine Ethyl Ester cannot be obtained via dietary means and must be obtained via supplementation.

 What does it do and what scientific studies give evidence to support this?